CaptXiong/CaptXiong/README.md

 ### Hi there 👋

 - 🔭 I’m a mundane ML engineer and also a crypto player: SpikeX1989.cosmos.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Flutter and the piano.
 - 👯 I’m looking to collaborate on Web3 or AI projects, frontend and backend with Python, JS or go...
 - 🥳 Fun fact: I got my English name Spike from Space Cowboy, and the Bio "Sic Parvis Magna" from Uncharted.